meyda/meyda/docs/audio-features.md

 layout: default
 ---

+## What is an Audio Feature?

+An audio feature is a measurement of a particular characteristic of an audio signal.
+Audio features can be measured by running an algorithm on an audio signal that will return a number, or a set of numbers that quantify the characteristic that the specific algorithm is intended to measure.
+Meyda implements a selection of standardized audio features that are used widely across a variety of music computing scenarios.

 *Following is a list of supported features with their explanations.
 Unless stated otherwise, extraction algorithms have been adapted from the [yaafe](http://yaafe.sourceforge.net) library.*

 ## Time-domain features